Israeli carrier El Al to slash jobs as deepens cost cuts

-Aerospace & DefenseIsraeli carrier El Al to slash jobs as deepens cost cuts

-El Al Israel Airlines (ELAL.TA) said on Thursday it was cutting 1,900 jobs as part of a broader plan to recover from the impact of COVID-19, even as its net loss narrowed in the first quarter due to steep cost-cutting measures.
+JERUSALEM (Reuters) - El Al Israel Airlines said on Thursday it was cutting 1,900 jobs as part of a broader plan to recover from the impact of COVID-19, even as its net loss narrowed in the first quarter due to steep cost-cutting measures.

 Israel’s flag carrier reported an $86 million loss in the January-March period, versus a net loss of $140 million a year earlier.
 Revenue slid 64% to $117 million, while expenses such as salaries and jet fuel dropped 54%.